 dot11MultiDomainCapabilityActivated

 – Is there value in having both of these?
 This is only one of many examples where the *Implemented attribute does not seem to have any added value, and it is not clear why the *Activated attribute would ever change during operation.

+Tentative agreement: No pattern for these.
+The feature can be classified as Pattern A or Pattern B, and never needs both.

 Item 3: